Complaining about misleading information from HMRC

 - you did not receive guidance and help from HMRC which would have avoided the underpayment;

 then you may have grounds for an official complaint against HMRC.
-This could result in a consolatory payment or compensation or, in some (but we stress rare) cases, reduction or elimination of the underpayment.
+This could result in a consolatory payment or compensation or reimbursement of costs incurred.

 What evidence do you need to make a complaint about HMRC having misled me?